MicrosoftDocs/defender-docs/defender-for-iot/device-discovery.md

 > [!NOTE]
 >
-> If you don't yet have a Defender for IoT license, the Device inventory page lists OT devices without security data.
+> If you don't yet have a Defender for IoT license, the **Device inventory** page lists OT devices without security data.
 For example, the device name, IP, and category are visible, while the risk level isn't visible.
-A note is also visible at the top of the **Device inventory** page that indicates the number of unprotected OT devices.
+The device inventory also displays a note at the top of the page that indicates the number of unprotected OT devices.
 >
 > In this case, [onboard Defender for IoT](get-started.md) to get security value for your OT devices.